qualiaMachine/deep-learning-intro/episodes/1-introduction.Rmd

 This is a good time for switching instructor and/or a break.
 :::

-### What sort of problems can Deep Learning solve?
+### What sort of problems can deep learning solve?

 * Pattern/object recognition
 * Segmenting images (or any data)